For more information on the run, visit the Bay of Islands Walkway Trust's website

-Ferry timetables and fare information can be found here.
+Ferry timetables and fare information can be found here

 , A well-maintained track that follows along the water.
 From Paihia, it heads along the beach and then passes a helicopter pad before crossing a bridge at the Te Haumi Stream.
 Once over this bridge, the trail enters the bush on the left.
 After the bridge, keep an eye open for the Te Araroa Pathway sign.

 From here, the trail is well-marked and rolling.
 This section of the walkway has pleasant views over Veronica Channel toward Russell.
 After a few more small ups and downs, and a nice boardwalk section, the track ends at Opua.

 Stop by the general store for snacks or refreshments before taking the ferry from Opua to Okiato on the Russell Peninsula.
-The ferry schedule can be found here.
+The ferry schedule can be found here

 .
 This varied and scenic walkway winds from Okiato to Russell through native bush and along wetland flats.

 From the ferry terminal at Okiato, this scenic walkway follows a well-marked and well-maintained track all the way to Orongo Bay and then on to the town of Russell.
 The track passes through a variety of terrain ranging from dense native bush, to wetland flats, to a pleasant boardwalk that winds along the edge of the water.

 Once you reach the town of Russell, simply catch one of the passenger ferries to return to Paihia.